-Not long ago, I received a nasty letter from a client, claiming that another veterinarian was trying to up-sell her.
+Years ago, I received a nasty letter from a client, claiming that another veterinarian was trying to upsell her.

-Turns out there was a pretty stinky ABC 20/20 report, aired on November 22, scaring pet parents into believing they are victims of rotten veterinarians who are trying to pad vet visits with unnecessary procedures.
-People are upset.
-Here’s my take on the story.
+Turns out there was a pretty stinky ABC 20/20 report back then — headlined “Some Veterinarians Sell Unnecessary Shots, Tests to Make Extra Money, Says Former Vet” — that was scaring people into believing they were victims of rotten veterinarians who were trying to pad vet visits with unnecessary procedures.

-Many of you may know Marty Becker, DVM, who has had a working relationship with ABC for the past 17 years.
-Appearing on Good Morning America over the years, Becker agreed to be interviewed for the 20/20 piece believing the interview would support his “enthusiastic, honest and proud efforts to promote veterinary medicine and optimal health care.”
+Many of you may know Dr. Marty Becker, DVM.
+Appearing on Good Morning America many times over the years, Dr. Becker agreed to be interviewed for the 20/20 piece believing the interview would support his “enthusiastic, honest and proud efforts to promote veterinary medicine and optimal health care.”

 When asked about the leading questions and tone of the piece, Dr. Becker said, “Honestly, I left the interview feeling I’d done a really good job….
 I felt my job was to stand up proudly and defend a profession that I’m proud beyond measure to be part of.”

-Ex-vet Andrew Jones alleges that some veterinarians push procedures that are not needed, veterinary dentistry being the equivalent to the fast food industry’s “Do you want fries with that?”
+Ex-vet Andrew Jones alleged that some veterinarians push procedures that are not needed, with veterinary dentistry being the equivalent to the fast food industry’s “Do you want fries with that?”

-But Jones is saying some veterinarians are pushing dentals.
-Like eating those fatty, salty fries that aren’t good for any of us, Jones is saying your dog doesn’t need that recommended dental.
+So, like eating those fatty, salty fries that aren’t good for any of us, Jones was saying your dog doesn’t need that recommended dental.

 One Bad Apple Shouldn’t Ruin the Bushel

-The specific claims and allegations in the 20/20 report can be left for another post.
-Today, I want to zero in on how most general practice veterinarians deal with their clients, care for their patients, think about their clients’ pocketbooks and why many of us have a hard time going to sleep at night.
+Below, I want to zero in on how most general practice veterinarians deal with their clients, care for their patients, think about their clients’ pocketbooks — and why many of us have a hard time going to sleep at night.

-That means working with caretakers and their limited budgets.
+That means working with pet parents and their limited budgets.
 More veterinary hours are spent on finding ways to help people pay for the stuff their animals need than you could ever imagine.

-One of the biggest frustrations vets have is wanting to give their patients great care, and learning that clients can’t afford it or won’t pay for it.
-Unlike the 20/20 portrayal, many general practice veterinarians spend hours trying to save their clients money or find a way to help that client pay for the necessary care their pet needs, not padding bills with bells and whistles.
+One of the biggest frustrations vets have is wanting to give pets great care, and learning that their humans can’t afford it or won’t pay for it.
+Unlike the 20/20 portrayal, many general practice veterinarians spend hours trying to save their clients money or find a way to help that client pay for the necessary care their pet needs — not padding bills with bells and whistles.

 - What will we learn from the blood work, and is it really necessary?